 This bespoke commission was made by Company Place from MDR Gallery for Kings Cross.
 If you fall in love with this installation, you can see the domestic versions of the lights currently on display at COS in Coal Drops Yard (until end of Feb) and they are available to buy from MDR Gallery.

-The art installation will occupy Granary Square from Monday 13 January until Tuesday 31 March 2020 and is free to visit.
+The art installation will occupy Granary Square from Monday 13 January and is free to visit.
 You can download the images here.

 Take a look at what other events are taking place at King’s Cross this season here.